-Terror police arrest man after worshipper set on fire on walk home from mosque
+Arrest after man set alight walking home from mosque

 “He was taken to hospital with serious injuries which are thankfully not believed to be life-threatening.”

-Shabron Hussain, a solicitor and family friend, told BirminghamLive: ”The family are pretty devastated they are asking people to pray and support him.
-We are asking for the community to be alert - but not to panic.”

-Councillor Rizwan Jalil, who is also from West Midlands fire authority, told how he is “appalled by the vile attack on a pillar of this community.”
-He told BirminghamLive: ”I’m absolutely appalled by this vile attack on an elderly respected gentleman.
+West Midlands Police said officers are studying video footage of Monday evening’s attack which has been circulated on social media.

-Birmingham City Council leader Ian Ward, Cabinet member for social justice, community safety and equalities John Cotton, and ward councillors Sharon Thompson and Marcus Bernasconi said:

-“This was a horrific attack and our thoughts are with the victim and his family at such a distressing time.
+Birmingham City Council leader Ian Ward, Cabinet member for social justice, community safety and equalities John Cotton, and ward councillors Sharon Thompson and Marcus Bernasconi said: “This was a horrific attack and our thoughts are with the victim and his family at such a distressing time.

 “Councillors and the community safety team are speaking to the family and West Midlands Police.
 We will continue to offer our support.